swagtop/bevy-flake/docs/macos.md

 packaging it yourself with [osxcross][osxcross], or finding it pre-packaged somewhere on the internet.

-The SDK should be version 11.0 or later, as before they don't include a json file used by this flake.
-If you still want to use an earlier version, you will have to manually insert the minimum and current version of the SDK in the MacOS target section of the cargo-wrapper.

 [osxcross]: https://github.com/tpoechtrager/osxcross

 When acquired, add it to the flake inputs as mac-sdk like so: